mbcrump/nexmo-developer/_documentation/en/neru/guides/deploying.md

 });
 ```

-You can use this as an opportunity to perform some checks of your own and have the platform restart your application for you automatically if it gets into a bad state, by not returning a 200 status.
+You can use this as an opportunity to perform some checks of your own and have the platform restart your application for you automatically if it gets into a bad state by not returning a 200 status within 30 seconds.

 ## How to Deploy